pinobatch/numism/docs/good_coin.md

 and CRC-driven pass/fail grading, is something to avoid.
 Others may assume too many behaviors that differ from those of the emulators under test.
-Nevertheless, others' tests are good for researching the existence of a behavior difference.
+Nevertheless, others' tests are good for researching the existence and nature of behavior differences.

 - NES: ["Emulator tests" on NESdev Wiki](https://wiki.nesdev.com/w/index.php/Emulator_tests)
 - SMS: _To be decided_